Right to Study

 How do I generate a share code to prove my immigration status?

-Once you have access to your eVisa, please sign in to your UKVI account to view your eVisa and prove your immigration status.
-This video shows how to prove your immigration status with an eVisa.
-When generating a share code, please select the option 'to prove my immigration status for anything else'.
+Once you have access to your eVisa, you should sign in to your UKVI account to view your eVisa and generate a share code to prove your immigration status.
+When generating a share code, you should select the option 'to prove my immigration status for anything else'.